Legendary manager Sir Alex Ferguson once claimed: “attack wins you games, defence wins you titles”.

 Eidur Gudjohnsen equalised shortly after half-time but Mourinho would walk away from this match ruing his players’ lapse in concentration.

-Chelsea promptly went on a run of nine wins in 10 games, also drawing 0-0 with Man City along the way, without conceding a single goal to take a firm grip of the title race.
+Chelsea promptly went on a run of nine wins in 10 games, without conceding a single goal to take a firm grip of the title race.

-Goal number nine was finally conceded in week 28 at Carrow Road as the Blues had to battle hard to sink a struggling Norwich side.
+Goal number nine was finally conceded in Gameweek 28 at Carrow Road.
+The Blues had to battle hard to sink a struggling Norwich side.

-Joe Cole fired Chelsea in front in the 22nd minute and the Blues continued to put the Canaries under pressure until the half-time interval.
-After the break, a rejuvenated Norwich peppered the Chelsea goal with a number of efforts and the breakthrough finally came in the 68th minute when Leon McKenzie rose to meet a Darren Huckerby cross at the far post.
-1,024 minutes after Henry’s audacious free-kick, Chelsea had finally conceded, although goals from Mateja Kezman and Carvalho ensured any panic was short-lived.
+Joe Cole fired Chelsea in front in the 22nd minute and the Blues continued to put the Canaries under pressure until half-time.
+After the break, a rejuvenated Norwich peppered the Chelsea goal with a number of efforts.
+The breakthrough finally came in the 68th minute when Leon McKenzie rose to meet Darren Huckerby’s cross at the far post.
+1,024 minutes after Henry’s audacious free-kick, Chelsea had finally conceded.
+But goals from Mateja Kezman and Carvalho ensured any panic was short-lived.

-By now, Chelsea were well in control of the title race, with Arsenal falling far into the distance and no other side adequately equipped to challenge them.
+By now, Chelsea were well in control of the title race.

-The Blues moved another step closer to that long-awaited title glory in week 30 but, once again, they were made to work for it.
+The Blues moved another step closer to that long-awaited title glory in Gameweek 30.
+But, once again, they were made to work for it.

-Mourinho’s side took the lead at home to Crystal Palace thanks to a fine Lampard effort from long range, but were then pegged back by Aki Riihilahti, who profited when Lampard himself failed to deal with a corner at the near post, slicing his clearance right into the path of the Finland international.
+Mourinho’s side took the lead at home to Crystal Palace thanks to a fine Lampard effort from long range.
+But they were pegged back by Aki Riihilahti, who profited when Lampard himself failed to deal with a corner at the near post, slicing his clearance right into the path of the Finland international.

-A rare mistake from Lampard, but not a costly one as Joe Cole and Kezman did the business in the second half to hand Chelsea a 4-1 victory.
+A rare mistake from Lampard, but not a costly one.
+Joe Cole and Kezman did the business in the second half to hand Chelsea a 4-1 victory.

-Although Chelsea followed up their win over Palace with a victory away at Southampton in April, they conceded in back-to-back games for just the second time during the 2004/05 season — and the first occasion since November — in the process.
+Chelsea followed up their win over Palace with a victory away at Southampton in April.
+But they conceded in back-to-back games for just the second time during the 2004-05 season — and the first occasion since November — in the process.

 Having taken a two-goal lead thanks to strikes from Lampard and Gudjohnsen, Chelsea were pegged back thanks to a true striker’s effort from Kevin Phillips.